0chain/0chain/README.md

 ## Configuring the nodes

 1. Use `./docker.local/config/0chain.yaml` to configure the blockchain properties.
-The default options are setup for running the blockchain fast in development.
+The default options are set up for running the blockchain fast in development.

 1.1) If you want the logs to appear on the console - change `logging.console` from `false` to `true`